R Excel Tutorial: How to Read and Write xlsx files in R

 Setting the Data type for data or columns

-We can also, if we like, set the data type for the columns.
-Let’s use Pandas to read the example_sheets1.xlsx again.
-In the Pandas read_excel example below we use the dtype parameter to set the data type of some of the columns.
+We can also set the data type for the columns if we like.
+Let us use R to reread the example_sheets1.xlsx.
+In the Pandas read_excel example below, we use the col_type parameter to set the data type of some of the columns.

 df <- read_excel('SimData/example_sheets2.xlsx',